chichundri/Notes/InterviewQues.md

             return msg;
         }
         ```
     7. ResponseEntity - Represents HTTP response, including headers, body, and status.`ResponseEntity` allows to add header and status code whereas `@ResponseBody` puts values into response
     8. Qualifier - use to differentiate beans of same type
     9. Autowired - used to inject object dependency implicitly for a constructor, field or method
     10. Configurable - Used on classes to inject properties of domain objects
-    11. Required - Used to mark class members that are mandatory
+    11. Required - Used to mark class members that are mandatory. `BeanInitializationException`
     12. ComponentScan - Make Spring scan the package for the @Configuration clases.
     13. Configuration - It is used on classes that define beans.
-    14. Bean - ndicates that a method produces a bean which will be mananged by the Spring container.
+    14. Bean - indicates that a method produces a bean which will be mananged by the Spring container.
     15. Lazy - Makes a @Bean or @Component to be initialized only if it is requested
-    16. Value - t is used to inject values into a bean’s attribute from a property file.
+    16. Value - it is used to inject values into a bean’s attribute from a property file.
     17. Resource - Annotation used to inject an object that is already in the Appl­ication Context.
     18. Primary - Annotation used when no name is provided telling Spring to inject an object of the annotated class first.
     19. Component - Generic stereotype annotation used to tell Spring to create an instance of the object in the Appl­ication Context